w r i n k l e d

 What if you just got rid of the house and the car and cashed out the savings?
 What if you stopped worrying about whether it was the right thing to do or what was good for the kids and your parents?
 Who cares if you “earned it” or “deserved it” or whether any of it made “sense”?
 If the great wide expanse of the world was laid open to you (because it is), what would you do?
 Where would you go?
 Who would you be?

 Chris and I had been talking about taking a trip like this for as long as I could remember, but I didn’t go on this trip to save our marriage.
 I didn’t do it for our family.
-I did it because I needed to know that I still had the balls to make myself happy, that I had the nerve to live the life that I’d always envisioned, one that despite everything, included Chris.
+I did it because I needed to know that I still had the audacity to make myself happy, that I had the nerve to live the life that I’d always envisioned, one that despite everything, included Chris.
 And hell or high water, if I was going to be responsible for my own happiness, I had to get out of my own way and take whatever I needed.

 So was the year everything I had imagined it would be?
 No. Twelve months turned into 10.
 We hit 21 countries instead of the targeted 12.
 We traveled faster and lighter than anticipated.
 We went (way) over budget.
 Homeschool was harder than I thought.
 Full-time parenting without the distractions of friends, classes and school is not the way to get one-on-one time with your spouse.
 And it took several months for us to understand that we were not on vacation (as we had no “home” to go back to), but that travel is a way of life.